Skip to content

 A

-"Will my mic be loud enough?"
+"Will my mic actually be loud enough?"

 B

-"Will an OS update break everything?"
+"Will an OS update turn my gear into a paperweight?"

 C